-There is different opinions spread on the internet about its origin.
+There are different opinions going around on the internet about its origin.
 It’s said that shakshuka is originated in Yemen, but others claim it’s from Morocco.
-In Israel the dish came from Northeast Africa.
-The dish is affordable, tasteful, healthy and filling, so no wonder it always has been popular all over the world.
-But what is shakshuka exactly?
+In Israel, the dish came from Northeast Africa.
+The dish is affordable, tasteful, healthy, and filling, so no wonder it always has been popular all over the world.

 First of all, the name stands for ‘shaking’ or ‘mixing’ and this is pretty much what this dish is about.
-It’s a vegetarian dish with lots of tomatoes, peppers, onion, garlic ,spices, herbs and eggs cracked right in the middle of it.
-In Israel many families make it in the weekend and use the leftovers as a pasta sauce or mix it with other dishes.
+It’s a vegetarian dish with lots of tomatoes, peppers, onion, garlic, spices, herbs, and eggs cracked right in the middle of it.
+Sometimes we use matbucha as a base.
+This spicy sauce goes well in many dishes.
+In Israel, many families make it on the weekend and use the leftovers as a pasta sauce or mix it with other dishes.
 But believe me, as long as there is bread, you won’t have any leftovers.

 It is super easy to make and once you made the basic version, you can add whatever you like to it.
-Think about spinach, chopped eggplant, feta cheese, mushrooms, mozzarella and even some meat, like chorizo for example.
-Let’s start making the basic shakshuka first and get you addicted.
+Think about spinach, chopped eggplant, feta cheese, mushrooms, mozzarella, and even some meat, like chorizo for example.
+Start to make the basic shakshuka first, later you can add whatever vegetable you like.

 - skillet or fry pan